 – Kushti Akhara

 For Hindus, it is believed that anyone who dies in Varanasi attains instant Moksha, or enlightenment.
-And so, widows and elderly Hindus come to Varanasi to live out their final days, assisted by donations and offerings from devotees, dreaming to die and be cremated in the holy city.
+So, widows and elderly Hindus come to Varanasi to live out their final days, assisted by donations and offerings from devotees, dreaming to die and be cremated in the Holy City.

 As a visitor, there is an all-consuming proximity of death.
 It isn’t all pretty.
 Some is eery and justly unfathomable as a stranger.